A tax calendar is a 12-month calendar divided into quarters. The calendar gives specific due dates for:

 tax before the due date for filing the return.
 Tax deposits are figured for periods of time that are shorter than the time

 period covered by the return.
-See Publication 15 (Circular E) for the employment tax deposit rules.
-For the excise tax deposit
+See Pub.
+15 for the employment tax deposit rules.
+For the excise tax deposit rules, see Pub.

 Electronic deposit requirement.